revbayes/revbayes.github.io/tutorials/ctmc/index.md

 ```
 > You might think that this approach is in fact simpler than the `for` loop that we explained above.
 > We still think that it is pedagogical to specify the prior on each branch length separately in this tutorial to emphasize all components of the model.
+{:.discussion}

-> **Alternative branch-length priors**
+> ## Alternative branch-length priors
->Some studies, *e.g.*,  {% cite Brown2010 %} {% cite Rannala2012 %},
+> Some studies, *e.g.*,  {% cite Brown2010 %} {% cite Rannala2012 %},
->have criticized the exponential prior distribution for branch lengths
+> have criticized the exponential prior distribution for branch lengths
->because it induces a gamma-dsitributed tree-length and the mean of this gamma distribution
+> because it induces a gamma-dsitributed tree-length and the mean of this gamma distribution
->grows with the number of taxa.
+> grows with the number of taxa.
 For example, we can use instead a specific gamma prior distribution
->(or any other distribution defined on a positive real variable) for the tree length,
+> (or any other distribution defined on a positive real variable) for the tree length,
->and then use a Dirichlet prior distribution to break the tree length into
+> and then use a Dirichlet prior distribution to break the tree length into
->the corresponding branch lengths {% cite Zhang2012 %}.
+> the corresponding branch lengths {% cite Zhang2012 %}.
 >
->First, specify a prior distribution on the tree length with your desired mean.
+> First, specify a prior distribution on the tree length with your desired mean.
->For example, we use a gamma distribution as our prior on the tree length.
+> For example, we use a gamma distribution as our prior on the tree length.
 ```
 TL ~ dnGamma(2,4)
 moves[mvi++] = mvScale(TL)
 ```
 >
->Now we create a random variable for the relative branch lengths.
+> Now we create a random variable for the relative branch lengths.
 ```
 rel_branch_lengths ~ dnDirichlet( rep(1.0,n_branches) )
 moves[mvi++] = mvBetaSimplex(rel_branch_lengths, weight=n_branches)
 moves[mvi++] = mvDirichletSimplex(rel_branch_lengths, weight=n_branches/10.0)
 ```
->Finally, transform the relative branch lengths into actual branch lengths
+> Finally, transform the relative branch lengths into actual branch lengths
 ```
 br_lens := rel_branch_lengths * TL
 ```
+{:.discussion}

->**Alternative Analysis Prior on Time-Trees: Tree Topology and Node Ages**
+> ## Alternative Analysis Prior on Time-Trees: Tree Topology and Node Ages
 >Alternatively, you may want to specify a prior on time-trees.
 >Here we will briefly indicate how to specify such an prior which will lead to inference of time trees.
 >